 A great opportunity to get magnificent views across Arran and parts of the west of Scotland from the highest point of Holy Isle and to find out all about Arran's pioneering No Take Zone and its fascinating underwater life.
 Run in conjunction with the Community of Arran Seabed Trust (COAST), this walk will provide you with an insight into COAST’s campaigning and marine conservation work.
-The walk leaders are Lucy Wallace who runs Arran Wild Walks, giving you expert guidance on mountain walks and wildlife watching, Russell Cheshire, who is both the owner of Ocean Breeze Rib Tours and deputy Chair of COAST, giving you valuable insight into the project.
+The walk leaders are Lucy Wallace who runs Arran Wild Walks and Jenny Stark, COAST’s Marine Outreach Officer..

 Holy Isle's name is a reference to St Molaise, a monk who made his home here living in a cave.
 Currently the island is a Buddhist retreat, so the walking route will be clockwise over the high points of the island returning to the ferry by the shore.
 Smoking, vaping, alcohol and other drugs are not permitted.

 | Photo Gallery